Bartapapa/legend/docs/pages/failedcareers.md

 <summary><b>11.
 Astrologer</b></summary>
 You studied the stars and constellations, their mythological signifance as well as how to navigate based on them.
 Name a constellation you often look for, and why it is important to you.
 Your findings regarding this constellation were laughed at by the academy, and you were ousted.

-Bonus items:
+Bonus items: Heavy book of constellations (300-page book, most of it your handwriting), Reticled spyglass (allows you to judge distances)

 +1 Lore.
 </details>

 <details markdown="1">
 <summary><b>12.
 Engineer</b></summary>
 You worked on machinery, heavy and light.
 You know the equivalent of 'peak technology' is in your world, and understand how it works.
+Name a machine you invented, and what it was used for.
+During public demonstrations, it dangerously broke down, and your guild rescinded your license.

-Bonus item: iron toolbox (with plenty of bits and bobs, although they're all a little rusty)
+Bonus item: Iron toolbox (with plenty of bits and bobs, although they're all a little worn), Jar of black grease (half of it's left)

-+1 Might or Grace.
++1 Might.
 </details>

 <details markdown="1">
 <summary><b>13.
 Historian</b></summary>
-You know how to recognize old objects of interest.
-While these are Trash to others, they count as Valuables to a collector or another historian.
+You recognize old objects and places of interest, when and where they come from.
+You know the Old Tongue.
+Declare a theory that, as far as you know, is true.
+You were laughed at by the academy, and when you wouldn't budge, you were shunned.

-Bonus item: old dusty book (once per day, you can attempt to glean information about a place, a person or item.
-Roll a d6.
-On a 6, the GM gives you a vague hint or tidbit about that)
+Bonus item: Old dusty book (plenty of notes on your domain of interest), Stamp of a forgotten family (nobility from a long time ago)

 +1 Lore.
 </details>

 <details markdown="1">
 <summary><b>14.
 Chirurgeon</b></summary>
 You know basic anatomy and biology of beasts and humanoids alike.
-You know many details of the anatomy and biology of humanoids of your species, and deal +1 damage to them when using light melee weapons.
-Over Lunch, with your tools, you can remove 1 Wound from someone.
+You know many details of the anatomy and biology of humanoids of your species, and what to do to staunch bleeding, mend wounds and save lives.
+Name a corpse you dug out of its grave to study.
+When it was found out, you were ousted from the academy.
+The family of the deceased hate you.

-Bonus item: unusual utensils (as a Medical kit)
+Bonus item: Unusual utensils (as a Medical kit), Jar with hand (it's kept in formaldehyde, and it has a strange marking)

-+1 Grace or Lore.
++1 Lore.
 </details>

 <details markdown="1">